John Wesley (guitarist): Biography

 His professional career began in the early 1980s in the Tampa Bay area where he founded 1991 Southwestern Music Conference's showcase act Autodrive along with drummer/producer Mark Prator.
 The following year, Wesley embarked on a solo career and became the opening act for British rockers Marillion on seven consecutive tour legs around the world, especially North and South America, the UK and Europe.

+His debut album Under the Red and White Sky was released in 1994 and Mark Kelly played keyboards and produced the album, with guest appearances from both Ian Mosley and Steve Rothery.
+Also Marillion singer Steve Hogarth recorded backing vocals on two tracks on Wesleys second album The Emperor Falls.

 In 1998, Wesley and ex–White Lion frontman Mike Tramp were the opening act for the Peter Frampton/Lynyrd Skynyrd tour.
 Following this was several world tours with Marillion's former singer Fish.
 In 2001, John Wesley was the primary co-writer of Fish's Fellini Days album.
 He has performed as sideman, guitarist/vocalist for Porcupine Tree, during the In Absentia, Deadwing, Fear of a Blank Planet and The Incident world tours.

 In 2005, Wesley produced and recorded his fifth studio release, Shiver.
 The album was co-produced by drummer and co-owner of his Tampa, Florida. recording studio, RedRoom Recorders, Mark Prator, and mixed by Steven Wilson of Porcupine Tree.

+On August 24, 2007, Wesley announced that he was making his back catalog of solo material available for free download on his website.
 In 2011, Wesley partnered with UK native Dean Tidey (live guitarist with Feeder), to produce his EP, The Lilypad Suite.
-Wesley's sixth full-length studio album, Disconnect, was released in 2014.

-On August 24, 2007, Wesley announced that he was making his back catalog of solo material available for free download on his website.